lbokun/governing-docs/primary-officers-policy.md

 Goals:

-* Set up a routine and guidelines for keeping the lab neat and orderly
+* Work as a liaison between the SSE and RIT FMS
-* Build a committee dedicated to organizing the lab
-* Hold events to improve the aesthetics of the lab
+* Keep the lab generally looking tidy
+* Keep the lab organized to allow people to have easy access to the lab's resources
+* Keep the lab's resources (such as paper, napkins etc) stocked and working

 ### Projects
 Head: Morgan Cabral